PavelKriz/PavelKriz.github.io/about.md

 <div style="witdh: 100%;">
   <div style="float:left; width: 80%;">

-    I have been working for **CESNET** on a heritage digitization.
+    I have been working for <b>CESNET</b> on a heritage digitization.
 I have been working on digitazinng such objects like Madonna from the Old Town in Prague.
     <br>
     <a  href="https://modely.cesnet.cz/en/staromestska_madona.html">Online model</a>